kma-code/Phaseless-Alignment-Learning/generalized_latent_equilibrium/README.md

 ## Instructions for reproducing MNIST autoencoder experiment with PAL (parameter sweep and linear classifier)

+This will run the experiment required for Fig. 5 in the manuscript.
+See paper and supplementary information for network parameters.

 Important: Run the single experiment before in order to download MNIST dataset.

 Then, use the simple runner script (modify parameters for sweep in `runner.py`):